Sporteev/sporteev-components/README.md

-# Sporteev Components
+# @sporteev/sporteev-components

-A React component library for Sporteev applications, built with TypeScript, Tailwind CSS, and Vite.
+A reusable React component library for Sporteev projects, built with Tailwind CSS.

-## Features

-- 🎨 Modern and accessible UI components
-- ⚡ Built with Vite for fast development and building
-- 📦 Tree-shakeable and optimized for production
-- 🎭 Support for different variants and states
-- 📱 Responsive and mobile-friendly
-- 🎯 TypeScript support
-- 🎨 Tailwind CSS integration

 ## Installation

+Install the package and its peer dependencies:

 ```bash
 npm install @sporteev/sporteev-components